wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 To do this... | Use this...
 ------------------------|-----------
-**Understand Azure instance capabilities** |  [Pricing details, including capabilities of Azure tiers][websitepricing] **Cache resources** | [Redis cache][rediscache], [Memcache Cloud](https://azure.microsoft.com/marketplace/partners/garantiadata/memcached/), [MemCachier](https://azure.microsoft.com/marketplace/partners/memcachier/memcachier/), or one of the other caching offerings in the [Azure Store](/gallery/store/)
+**Understand App Service instance capabilities** |  [Pricing details, including capabilities of App Service tiers][websitepricing]
+**Cache resources** | [Redis cache][rediscache], [Memcache Cloud](https://azure.microsoft.com/marketplace/partners/garantiadata/memcached/), [MemCachier](https://azure.microsoft.com/marketplace/partners/memcachier/memcachier/), or one of the other caching offerings in the [Azure Store](/gallery/store/)
-**Scale your application** | [Scale a web app in Azure][websitescale] and [ClearDB High Availability Routing][cleardbscale].
+**Scale your application** | [Scale a web app in Azure App Service][websitescale] and [ClearDB High Availability Routing][cleardbscale].
 If you choose to host and manage your own MySQL installation, you should consider [MySQL Cluster CGE][cge] for scale out

 #### Migration

-There are two methods of migrating an existing WordPress site to Azure Web App.
+There are two methods of migrating an existing WordPress site to Azure App Service.

-* **[WordPress export][export]** - This exports the content of your blog, which can then be imported to a new WordPress site on Azure using the [WordPress importer plugin][import].
+* **[WordPress export][export]** - This exports the content of your blog, which can then be imported to a new WordPress site on Azure App Service using the [WordPress importer plugin][import].

 	> [AZURE.NOTE] While this process allows you to migrate your content, it does not migrate any plugins, themes or other customizations.
 These must be installed again manually.

-* **Manual migration** - [Back up your site][wordpressbackup] and [database][wordpressdbbackup], then manually restore it to a web app in Azure and associated MySQL database to migrate highly customized sites and avoid the tedium of manually installing plugins, themes, and other customizations.
+* **Manual migration** - [Back up your site][wordpressbackup] and [database][wordpressdbbackup], then manually restore it to a web app in Azure App Service and associated MySQL database to migrate highly customized sites and avoid the tedium of manually installing plugins, themes, and other customizations.

 ## Step-by-step instructions